WakiMak/trentent.github.io-forked/_posts/2017-06-06-citrix-storefront-performance-testing-and-tuning-part-5-establishing-a-peak-load.md

 ## <span style="color: #ff0000;"><strong>1Â launch every 0.561Â second.
 (1.78 launches per second)<br /> </strong></span>

-Citrix has Storefront guidance that says it can handle connections/users in the ten&#8217;s of thousands. Â I thought we were a large organization, but apparently Storefront has been designed for something even bigger!
-(Or web-based front ends are rarely the bottle neck&#8230;)
+Citrix has Storefront guidance that says it can handle connections/users in the ten's of thousands. Â I thought we were a large organization, but apparently Storefront has been designed for something even bigger!
+(Or web-based front ends are rarely the bottle neck...)

-So these numbers areÂ _purely_ for logons through the web site. Â But previous testing for PNA functionality showed that it&#8217;s a \*much\* heavier traffic to Web Interface. Â Why is the traffic heavier for PNA? Â Because each time a userÂ _logs on to a workstation_ it kicks in. Â Whereas accessing the web interface requires some work the user must do, PNA is automatic. Â It&#8217;s also more convenient for users as they prefer to launch desktop/start menu icons.
+So these numbers areÂ _purely_ for logons through the web site. Â But previous testing for PNA functionality showed that it's a \*much\* heavier traffic to Web Interface. Â Why is the traffic heavier for PNA? Â Because each time a userÂ _logs on to a workstation_ it kicks in. Â Whereas accessing the web interface requires some work the user must do, PNA is automatic. Â It's also more convenient for users as they prefer to launch desktop/start menu icons.

 * * *